Haider Rahman: Laal

 Haider is a founding member of the band Laal.
 His main performance comes when he is given a "space" for a Flute solo, in which he plays the flute for 5 to 6 minutes.
 He has quoted in several interviews that he is not told what to play.
 He improvises according to his mood and also says that he plays the sound that he hears inside him, and does not play anything that he has played before.
 He also claims that he does not rehearse before going out on stage.
 Haider is considered to be a great asset not only to the band but also to the Pakistani music industry.

-Discography

-Haider has performed as a bansuri (flute) player in the band's debut album Umeed e Sahar.